In the fall and winter landscapes, it can be a challenge to keep the yard or garden interesting and color plentiful.

 Foraging animals, insects, and disease can take quite a toll on your plants, and some issues – like root rot – can unfortunately be deadly.

 Deer, squirrels, and voles may partake of various parts of your plants throughout the fall and winter seasons.
-Scale, aphids, and mites can cause major infestations and spread disease.
+Scale, aphids, spider mites, and bud mites can cause major infestations and spread disease.

 Keeping an eye out for early signs of infestation or infection can help to prevent further spread.

 Preparing your plants for winter is also a smart preventative measure that can help you to avoid having weakened plants on your hands that are more susceptible to illness.